gaoisbest/Tensorflow_notes_and_projects/README.md

 ## 3. Why 1 by 1 convolution is useful ?
 - It does not consider spatial information but only channels information.
 - It really does convolution operation, so it adds non-linearity.
 - It reduces the number of learned parameters in GoogLeNet inception block.

 References:
 [1] https://www.quora.com/What-is-a-1X1-convolution
 [2] https://zhuanlan.zhihu.com/p/30182988

+# Practical Q&A
+## 1. Run tensorflow in Jupyter results in duplicate nodes in one graph
+When run the same commands several times in jupyter, you are ends with that the default graph contains duplicate nodes.
+You can **restart the kernel** or run **`tf.reset_default_graph()`** to solve this problem.

+References:
+[1] Hands on machine learning with Scikit-Learn and TensorFlow p234